Rate Capping

 Are my individual property rates capped?

 Applying the rate cap is not this simple.
-Whilst the total revenue collected by Council from general rates and the municipal charge will only increase by 2.5 per cent, rate increases on individual rate notices will vary.
-As 2016 is a property revaluation year the allocation of rates will depend on how property values change.
-Therefore some properties will experience a rate increase of over 2.5 per cent, whilst others may see an increase less than 2.5 per cent.
+Whilst the total revenue collected by Council from general rates and the municipal charge will only increase by the rate cap, rate increases on individual rate notices will vary depending on how property values change.
+Therefore some properties will experience a rate increase of over the rate cap, whilst others may see an increase less than the rate cap.

 Where can I find more information?